 The sounds of sizzling stir fry or chopping knives and the smell of delicious food may not be what you expect to find walking into your public library, but at Lakeview and Meadowridge Libraries in Madison, it's a regular occurrence.
 Cooking classes for kids of all ages with Kid Chef Lily Kilfoy have become a staple at both of these locations.

 "We have this amazing kitchen!"
-Meadowridge Youth Services librarian Jody Morbacher explains, "We want to find as many ways as possible to engage the community with it."
+Meadowridge Youth Services librarian Jody Mohrbacher explains.
+"We want to find as many ways as possible to engage the community with it."

 The Meadowridge kitchen was a part of the community redesign a few years ago.
-It was designed as a way for the library and joining Meadowwood community center to host community dinners.
+It was designed as a way for the library and Meadowood community center to host community dinners.

 Jody, with Chef Lily's help, has also turned in into a resource for teaching children and families about healthy eating and trying new things with easy recipes they can recreate at home.